Deshazor Everett: 2017

 He made his first career start in the Redskins season-opener against the Eagles and recorded seven combined tackles in their 30–17 loss.
 After Week 3, rookie Montae Nicholson started in place of Everett after he sustained a sprained MCL.
 Nicholson remained the starting strong safety after performing well in Everett's absence.
 Everett entered the game for base packages while Nicholson was used for nickel packages.
 In Week 4, Everett recorded four solo tackles before leaving the Redskins' 29–20 loss at the Kansas City Chiefs in the third quarter after sustaining a hamstring injury.
 He was sidelined for the next two weeks due to the injury (Weeks 6–7).
 On November 23, 2017, Everett earned the start at strong safety after Nicholson sustained a concussion during their 34–31 loss at the Saints the previous week.
 He finished the Redskins' 20–10 victory against the New York Giants with seven combined tackles.
 He remained the starting strong safety for the remaining six games of the regular season.
 On December 10, 2017, Everett recorded a season-high 11 combined tackles (six solo) and deflected a pass during a 30–13 loss at the Los Angeles Chargers in Week 14.
 In Week 17, he collected a season-high seven solo tackles, three assisted tackles, and a pass deflection in the Redskins' 18–10 loss at the Giants.
 He finished the season with 62 combined tackles (41 solo) and five pass deflections in 14 games and eight starts.

 2018–2021

 On March 6, 2018, the Redskins signed Everett to a two-year, $2.60 million contract that includes a $250,000 signing bonus.

 On November 3, 2019, Everett signed a three-year contract extension with the Redskins through the 2022 season.
 He was placed on injured reserve on December 7.
 Before the Week 6 2020 game against the Giants, it was announced that Everett would be taking over as the starting free safety over Troy Apke.
 On December 17, 2020, Everett was placed on injured reserve due to a torn pectoral.

-On December 24, 2021, Everett was placed on the team's reserve/non-football injury list after being admitted to a hospital for injuries from a car crash that claimed the life of his girlfriend, who was in the passenger seat.
+On December 24, 2021, Everett was placed on the team's reserve/non-football injury list after being admitted to a hospital for injuries from a car crash that killed his girlfriend, who was in the passenger seat.
 Everett was released from the team on March 16, 2022.